Leica 111 - Antique and Vintage Cameras

 • No. 3 Close-up lens for use with 5 cm lens.
 White lettering.
 For object sizes of 4 1/4" x 6 5/16" to 3 3/8" x 5".
 At distances from 12 1/4" to 10 11/16".

-• Optical near focusing device.
+• Optical Near-Focusing Device.
 For 5 cm Elmar lens.
 Scale of magnification: 1:6.5 - 1:17.5.
-Introduced 1936.
+Introduced 1935.
 Automatic parallax correction and view-finder adjustment.
 For distances between 3.5' - 17 ⅜".
 Box.

-• Universal carrying case.
+• Universal carrying case ETNEU.

-• "Directions" d.
+• "Directions" - instruction book d.
 July 1935.
-Instruction book.; "Special View-finders", pamphlet d.
-Oct 1936.; "Leica king of Cameras", pamphlet, Leitz London.; Leitz General Catalogue 1936.
+"Special View-finders" - pamphlet d.
+Oct 1936.
+"Leica Accessories" - pamphlet d.
+Mar 1934.
+"Leica King of Cameras" - pamphlet, Leitz London.
+Leica General Catalogue 1936.

 Code Names:

-ACOOS - Camera.; ESNAR - ERC.; FISON - Lens hood.; FEDOO - Yellow filter 0.; FIGRO - Yellow filter 1.; FIRAD - Graduated filter.; FIPOS - Green filter.; VIDOM - Universal finder.; RASAK - Frame finder.; WINTU - Angular finder.; ELPRO ELPIK ELPET - Close-up lenses .; NOOKY - Optical near focusing device.; ETNEU - Universal carrying case.; FINOT - cable release.; HOOPY - 28 mm Hektor.; EKURZ - 35 mm Elmar.; FLQOO - 35 mm lens hood.; HEGRA - 73 mm Hektor.; FILSO - Yellow filter for 73 mm.; FIOMU - Red filter for 73 mm.
+ACOOS - Camera.
+ESNAR - ERC.
+FISON - Lens hood.
+FEDOO - Yellow filter 0.
+FIGRO - Yellow filter 1.
+FIRAD - Graduated filter.
+FIPOS - Green filter.
+VIDOM - Universal finder.
+RASAK - Frame finder.
+WINTU - Angular finder.
+ELPRO ELPIK ELPET - Close-up lenses .
+NOOKY - Optical Near-Focusing Device.
+ETNEU - Universal carrying case.
+FINOT - cable release.
+HOOPY - 28 mm Hektor.
+EKURZ - 35 mm Elmar.
+FLQOO - 35 mm lens hood.
+HEGRA - 73 mm Hektor.
+FILSO - Yellow filter for 73 mm.
+FIOMU - Red filter for 73 mm.

-Leica 111
+Leica III

 Conversation from a Model II